Definition of Organic Compounds | Organic Chemistry Topics and Hydrogen Bonding

 Non-Polar Covalent Bond

-The covalent bond which is formed? between atoms having same electronegativity is called non-polar covalent bond.
+The covalent bond which is formed? between atoms having the same electronegativity is called a non-polar covalent bond.

-Explanation:- Non-polar covalent bond is formed between two similar atoms in, there for both the atoms attract the shared paired electrons equally due to same electronegativity of toms in non-polar molecule the opposite poles are not created in these bonds.
+Explanation: A non-polar covalent bond is formed between two similar atoms in, there for both the atoms attract the shared paired electrons equally due to the same electronegativity of toms in non-polar molecules the opposite poles are not created in these bonds.
 Example: H,2 N2, O2, Cl2, Br2, N2, etc

 Non-Polar Covalent Bond